RonaldLePape/DEVOPS_DSTI_Project/README.md

 - Pipeline executions:
   - When a "git push" to master branch is done : all 3 stages are performed (Test/Build/Deploy);
-  - Otherwide only Test stage is performed:
+  - Otherwise only Test stage is performed:

 ![GitLab Pipeline](./Images/GitlabCICD_actions.png)